rfhtorres28/youtube_statistics_analysis/README.md

 * [SQL_EDA_Implementation](#SQL_EDA_Implementation)
 * [Overview_of_the_Results](#Overview_of_the_Results)
 * [Insights_and_Recommendation](#Insights_and_Recommendation)

-## Project Overview
-Hello there!
-This project is all about the analysis of Performance of Top Youtubers with Demographics Information in 2022.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make a table for the cleaned data after Data Cleaning from Python.